-The eCM configuration download process includes certain security aspects; e.g., EAE and secure download which provide for confidentiality and authenticity of the information contained in the CM configuration file as defined in [MULPI] and [SECv3.0].
+The eCM configuration download process includes certain security aspects; e.g., EAE and secure download which provide for confidentiality and authenticity of the information contained in the CM configuration file as defined in [MULPIv3.0] and [SECv3.0].

-B.4 eRouter Configuration Encodings48
+B.4 eRouter Configuration Encodings59

 This section defines the encodings required for eRouter configuration and how those are processed by the eRouter.
+All of the TLVs listed here are sub-TLVs of Type 202.

-B.4.1 eRouter TLV Processing
+B.4.1 eRouter TLV Processing60